check here the figures of your municipality

 At a global level, the measurement per 100,000 inhabitants is used to know the incidence of contagion between communities of different sizes.

-For this reason, if your municipality has a higher rate than 23.13 It means that you are in an area that exceeds the national average of incidence by Covid-19.
+For this reason, if your municipality has a higher rate than 32.77 means you are in an area that is above the national average for Covid-19 incidence.